mfranzon/dalle-mini-storyboard/README.md

 ## Backend:
 Go to [DALL-E Playground](https://github.com/saharmor/dalle-playground), run the Google Colab or if you have enough memory or a GPU available you can also run it locally.

+To have it locally:
+- clone the above repo
+- install the requirements
-Copy and paste this code into a Jupyter cell and run it.
+- run this code into a Jupyter cell

 ```python
 from threading import Thread